paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–232 effective Feb.
 1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
 L. 115–232, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Strategy for Navy Investment in and Support for the Maritime Industrial Base
+Pub.
+L. 119–60, div.
+A, title X, § 1019, Dec.
+18, 2025, 139 Stat.
+1032, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of the Navy shall develop and implement a strategy for investing in and supporting the maritime industrial base to address cost and schedule challenges for surface and submarine shipbuilding programs. “(b) Elements.—The strategy under subsection (a) shall—“(1) focus on ensuring reliable supplies of sequence critical components for submarine and surface shipbuilding programs; and “(2) include measures—“(A) to identify key performance indicators to measure return on investment; “(B) to centralize data collection to support further analysis of maritime industrial base performance; and “(C) to apply artificial intelligence to monitor and predict potential supply chain challenges, including potential disruptions, material shortages, delivery delays, and other such factors. “(c) Report.—Following completion of the strategy required under subsection (a), but not later than 210 days after the date of the enactment of this Act, the Secretary of the Navy shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report on the strategy.
+The report shall include—“(1) a summary of the strategy; “(2) timelines for implementation of the strategy; and “(3) an explanation of how the strategy is expected to address cost and schedule challenges for surface and submarine shipbuilding programs.”

+#### Pilot Program on Use of Automated Shipbuilding Technologies and Capabilities
+Pub.
+L. 119–60, div.
+A, title X, § 1021, Dec.
+18, 2025, 139 Stat.
+1033, provided that: “(a) In General.—Not later than 90 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of the Navy shall establish a pilot program on the use of automated assembly technologies and capabilities in naval shipbuilding to reduce overall construction times and alleviate workforce constraints (in this section referred to as the ‘pilot program’). “(b) Elements of Pilot Program.—In carrying out the pilot program, the Secretary of the Navy shall—“(1) identify and select available novel automated hull assembly technologies for incorporation and demonstration; “(2) designate at least one surface ship or submarine program to demonstrate the automated technologies identified under paragraph (1); “(3) carry out such demonstrations; “(4) evaluate the demonstrated automated technologies—“(A) across a range of functions, including plate preparation, welding, and block assembly; and “(B) for compatibility and ease of adoption into the existing shipbuilding value chain; and “(5) assess the feasibility and effectiveness of automated approaches in improving subassembly construction times, overall ship construction schedules, and workforce efficiency and safety. “(c) Reports.—“(1) In general.—Not later than September 30, 2026, and annually thereafter until the pilot program terminates, the Secretary of the Navy shall submit to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives a report on the implementation and results of the pilot program. “(2) Elements of reports.—Each report required by paragraph (1) shall include the following:“(A) An identification of the time required to adapt specific technologies and processes. “(B) A description of the impact of the pilot program on workforce and construction schedules. “(d) Termination.—The pilot program shall terminate on the date that is three years after the date of the enactment of this Act [Dec.
+18, 2025].”

+#### Requirements for the Unmanned Maritime Autonomy Architecture
+Pub.
+L. 118–159, div.
+A, title X, § 1031, Dec.
+23, 2024, 138 Stat.
+2058, provided that: “Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of the Navy shall— “(1) provide a forum and resources to facilitate industry participation in the creation and management of a vendor-agnostic and platform-agnostic modular open systems architecture and associated standards for maritime unmanned systems; “(2) adopt or join a governance model for the standards described in paragraph (1) that includes Government and industry participation; “(3) implement a frequent or continuous process for incorporating industry feedback into the standards described in paragraph (1) and conforming those standards with leading industry practices; “(4) for each relevant Navy program or contract, tailor the standards described in paragraph (1) to the minimum standards necessary to enable desired operational capabilities for the program or contract; and “(5) label and distribute the standards described in paragraph (1) as open, publicly releasable information, to the greatest extent possible.”

+#### Requirement for Mature Ship Design
+Pub.
+L. 118–159, div.
+A, title X, § 1033, Dec.
+23, 2024, 138 Stat.
+2060, provided that: “The Secretary of the Navy shall take such actions as are necessary for the Navy to adopt recommendations 1, 3, 4, and 6 in the report of the Government Accountability Office titled, ‘Navy Shipbuilding: Increased Use of Leading Design Practices Could Improve Timeliness of Deliveries’, and dated May 2, 2024 (GAO–24–105503).”

 #### Policy of the United States on Minimum Number of Battle Force Ships
 Pub.
 L. 115–91, div.
 A, title X, § 1025, Dec.
 12, 2017, 131 Stat.
 1549, as amended by Pub.
 L. 118–31, div.
 A, title X, § 1020, Dec.
 22, 2023, 137 Stat.
 385, provided that: “(a) Policy.—It shall be the policy of the United States—“(1) to have available, as soon as practicable, not fewer than 355 battle force ships, comprised of the optimal mix of platforms, with funding subject to the availability of appropriations or other funds; and “(2) that the United States shipbuilding defense industrial base is fundamental to achieving the shipbuilding requirements of the Navy and constitutes a unique national security imperative that requires sustainment and support by the Navy and Congress. “(b) Battle Force Ships Defined.—In this section, the term ‘battle force ship’ has the meaning given the term in Secretary of the Navy Instruction 5030.8C.”